-3. Build Your Portfolio
+3. Build Your Writing Portfolio

-Now that you’ve decided on your niche (s), you need to start building your portfolio.
-This is a collection of your writing that you can show off to potential clients, sort of like a CV or résumé.
-As a beginner freelance writer, this might involve offering to work for free.
+Now that you’ve decided on your niche (or even if you haven’t decided on one), you need to start building your portfolio.
+This is a collection of your writing that you can show off to potential clients, sort of like a CV or resume.

 The better your portfolio is, the higher you can start aiming and the more you can start earning.
 Websites like Contently allow you to create intuitive portfolios that easily showcase your best pieces and past clients you’ve worked with.

-5. Become a Better Writer
+5. Become A Better Writer

 Finally, you need to know how to write effectively.
-This means you need to learn to optimise your tone and vocabulary to suit your client’s needs.
+This means you need to learn to optimize your tone and vocabulary to suit your client’s needs.
 For sales copy for example, you need to know how to command attention and write compelling calls-to-action.

 For technical writing, it’s all about being concise and informative.
 Regardless of what kind of writing you’re doing, you need to have impeccable grammar and spelling.
 Proofreading your own writing at least once is a must if you want to keep your clients happy!